 Out of hours, please call our Duty Matron via switchboard number on 020 3947 0100, ask for bleep 765

-Royal National Orthopaedic Hospital (RNOH) has a commitment and a duty, to safeguard adults at risk at risk, as stipulated in Regulation 13 of the Care Quality Commission, and to follow the statutory legislation laid out in the Care Act (DH, 2014), the guidance stipulated in the Care and Support Statutory Guidance (DH, 2014) and the London Multi-agency Adult Safeguarding Policy & Procedures (December 2015).
+Royal National Orthopaedic Hospital (RNOH) has a commitment and a duty, to safeguard adults at risk, as stipulated in Regulation 13 of the Care Quality Commission, and to follow the statutory legislation laid out in the Care Act (DH, 2014), the guidance stipulated in the Care and Support Statutory Guidance (DH, 2014) and the London Multi-agency Adult Safeguarding Policy & Procedures (December 2015).

 The Trust is accountable to patients, who are unable to uphold their rights and protect themselves from harm and abuse.
 RNOH is legally obliged to ensure adults at risk receive safe high-quality care and must effectively respond when harm or abuse occurs by following and supporting the ‘enquiry’ process led by Harrow Local Authority.
 This declaration identifies the Trust’s commitment to safeguarding and protecting adults at risk and shows the number of arrangements in place.